NaGyRyT/portfolio/readme.md

 >  768px->18px 1200px->20px 1880->22px
 >- i set the titles of the links
 >- i added privacy and cookie policy link to the footer
+>- i set back the default container width to 90vw

 >Ver.: 0.2 2022.01.06.
 >- i set fixed header/menu